Balsamic Mushroom Pork Chops with Truffle Risotto

 Because the brine is saltier than the cells in the pork chop, the salt ions diffuse into the cells.
 Suddenly, the inside of the cells has a higher salt content than the outside.
 So how does this keep our meat from drying out?
 Because of osmosis !
 In osmosis, solvent (in this case, water from the brine) moves from an area of low concentration to an area of high concentration.
 The salt is moving into the cells, and when it combines with all the other solutes in the cell (you know.. all the ions and things that are naturally in cells, like potassium, magnesium, and calcium), the concentration of solutes is much higher inside the cell than outside.
 So now the cells start to absorb the water from the brine and pull it into the cell.
 More water inside the pork chops = not dry.
 Science!

 We’ve covered how to get the best, juiciest pork chops (brine! brine! brine!).
-Now how about some tips for a perfectly creamy risotto, ready in just 30 minutes?
+Now, how about some tips for a perfectly creamy risotto, ready in just 30 minutes?

 - Add hot stock.
 Yes, it’s a hassle to keep an extra pot simmering on the stove.
 Yes, it’s also worth it.
 Cold stock chills the rice and delays the cooking process.
 Just come to peace with the extra dish to wash.

 - Add stock slowly.
 I ladle it into the pot, one ladle-full at a time.
 If you add too much at once, you’re just boiling the rice.
-Arborio rice gets the creamy texture from released starches, which happens from gentile agitation against other grains of rice.
+Arborio rice gets a creamy texture from released starches, which happens from gentile agitation against other grains of rice.
 Add your stock, cook until fully absorbed, then add more.

 - Stir the rice frequently.
 You don’t have to do it non-stop, but every minute or two, give a few gentle stirs.
 (See above about agitation.)